+Care and Maintenance of Japanese Maples Maple Lady2021-05-15T11:38:22-07:00

 Care and Maintenance of Japanese Maples

-Care and Maintenance of Japanese Maples-JMs

-Once the maple is planted then a watering schedule should be developed and followed.
+Once the maple is planted a watering schedule should be developed and followed.
 In hotter areas watering once a week may be needed.
-I recommend every two weeks with the hose on a trickle to direct the roots to grow down and not on the surface.
-In the hot afternoon sun, overhead watering can cause the leaves to burn or ‘crisp’ because the water on the leaves acts as a lens to focus the hot burning rays of the sun.
-If you must plant your maple where an overhead sprinkler will provide the source of water, do not water during the heat of the day; early morning is best.
+I recommend every two weeks during the first summer with the hose on a trickle to direct the roots to grow down and not on the surface.
+In the hot afternoon sun, overhead watering can cause the leaves to burn because the water on the leaves acts as a lens to focus the hot burning rays of the sun.
+If you must plant your maple where an overhead sprinkler will provide the source of water, do not water during the heat of the day – early morning is best or late in the evening.
 If the leaves of the maple do burn or begin to crisp and fall off, it does not mean that your maple is dead, though it may look like it.
 In time the leaves will grow back.
-Stripping the dead leaves off will help rejuvenate the maple.
+Stripping the dead leaves off will help rejuvenate the maple to grow new buds.